How to Use Real-Time Data in Solana Programs

 Typescript SDK

-npm install --save @pythnetwork/price-service-client @pythnetwork/pyth-solana-receiver
+npm install --save @pythnetwork/hermes-client @pythnetwork/pyth-solana-receiver

 Write Contract Code